-What factors are relevant in determining whether I should purchase LTC insurance?
+What factors are relevant in determining whether you should purchase LTCI insurance?

 - Family members to whom you wish to leave your property

-- Age range between 40 and 84 (LTC coverage is usually not available past the age of 84)
+- Age range between 40 and 84 (LTCI coverage is usually not available past the age of 84)

 - Any family history of Alzheimer’s disease